nmwsharp/learned-triangulation/README.md

 python src/main_generate_mesh.py path/to/points.ply  --weights=saved_model/
 ```

 Check out the `--help` flag on the script for arguments.
+In particular, the script can either take a point cloud directly as input, or take a mesh as input and uniformly sample points.

 ## Example: Integrating with code